Bertelsmann: BMG

-Arvato
+Arvato Group

 Arvato is an international service provider.
 In its current form, the company originated in the year 1999.
-At that time, the print and industry sectors at Bertelsmann were restructured, whereby services received a higher priority than the print and machinery sector back then.
+At that time, the print and industry sectors at Bertelsmann were restructured, whereby services received a higher priority than the print and machinery sector.
 Since the 1950s, Bertelsmann has been an active service provider, delivering books for other publishing companies, for example.
 To this day, Vereinigte Verlagsauslieferung (VVA) has belonged to Arvato.
-What's more, today Arvato offers services, for example, in the areas of Customer Relationship Management (CRM), Supply Chain Management (SCM) and finance, as well as information technology.
-The main headquarters of Arvato is Gütersloh, and additional locations exist in 22 countries, including China and the United States.
-In 2021, sales of Arvato reached a volume of €5.035 billion.
+Arvato also offers services in the areas of Customer Relationship Management (CRM), Supply Chain Management (SCM) and finance, as well as information technology.
+The main headquarters of Arvato is Gütersloh, and additional locations exist in 22 countries.
+In 2024, sales of the Arvato Group reached a volume of €3,871 million.

-Bertelsmann Printing Group
+Bertelsmann Marketing Services

 In January 2016, Bertelsmann bundled its printing activities in digital, offset and gravure in the Bertelsmann Printing Group.
 It is Europe's largest player in the industry.
 The corporate group is located in Gütersloh.
 Bertelsmann Printing Group includes not only GGP Media, Mohn Media, Prinovis, Sonopress, Vogel Druck and several other companies, but also Be Printers.
 Be Printers is in turn a spin-off of Arvato, created in 2012, in order to consolidate the group's printing business.
 The business has been under pressure for years due to declining print editions.
-In 2021, the Bertelsmann Printing Group achieved sales of €1.319 billion.
+2023, the Bertelsmann Printing Group rebranded as Bertelsmann Marketing Services.
+In 2024, the Bertelsmann Printing Group achieved sales of €1,088 million.

 Bertelsmann Education Group

 The Bertelsmann Education Group is dedicated to the education sector.
 It was established in 2015 and has its headquarters in New York City.
 It includes, for example, the Alliant International University and Relias Learning.
 The acquisition of Relias Learning in 2014 formed the cornerstone for the Bertelsmann Education Group and was the largest acquisition by Bertelsmann since the purchase of Random House.
-In 2021, the Bertelsmann Education Group generated sales of €283 million.
+In 2016, Relias acquired AHC Media, which was renamed Relias Media.
+In 2024, the Bertelsmann Education Group generated sales of €924 million.

 Bertelsmann Investments

 The Bertelsmann Investments division bundles Bertelsmann's startup investments.
 Bertelsmann Digital Media Investments is based in Gütersloh and since 2014 has concentrated mainly on the United States.
 With Bertelsmann Asia Investments, Bertelsmann Brazil Investments and Bertelsmann India Investments, three additional funds exist that are active in the growth regions defined by the holding.
 Bertelsmann Investments holds equity positions in a total of over 100 startup companies, almost all from the digital economy.
-In 2021, sales reached €8 million.
+In 2024, sales reached €563 million.